eclipse-embed-cdt/web-jekyll/pages/tutorials/blinky-project.md

 other toolchains might be possible, but small changes might be necessary in the source code and in the linker options." %}

-{% include important.html content="Follow this steps _by the book_, without any
+{% include important.html content="Follow this steps _by the letter_, without any
 alterations, especially if you are new to Eclipse.
-This will save you a lot of time." %}
+This will save you a lot of time.
+If you mess things up, remove the workspace and start all over again." %}

 ## Prerequisites